 - Risk communication techniques

-- Training materials on shared decision making and consent
+- Training materials on SDM and Consent

-- Communicating evidence to patients: two hour open access e-learning module.
+- Communicating evidence to patients – two hour open access e-learning module

 Prepared patients and public